Needles Lighthouse: History

 Before automation, the lighthouse was staffed by a three-man crew operating a 24-hour watch, serving one month on / one month off, living in rudimentary conditions in three levels below the light.
 In 1987, a helipad was added to the top of the lighthouse, which was manufactured and installed by Multiforce (twin brothers Martin and Neil Hammond).
 During installation, the workforce were required to live on the lighthouse (with the lighthouse keepers having the ability to dismiss any workers due to the cramped living conditions).
 By the early 1990s the Needles was the last Trinity House lighthouse to be powered by 100 V DC electricity from its own generators.
 Before it could become fully automated, a submarine power cable had to be laid, bringing 240 V mains electricity to the lighthouse from the island.
-By the time the last keepers left on 8 December 1994 the Needles was one of the last three remaining manned rock lighthouses in England and Wales.
+By the time the last keepers left on 8 December 1994 the Needles was one of the last three remaining staffed rock lighthouses in England and Wales.